Eesha-Jain/iDropCalendar/README.md

 * <s>Push notifications</s>
 * Final touches & Debugging
       - Fix bug where if you regenerate a calendar on the day, it doesn't update to the regeneration and sends error to console
+      - dosing table doesn't update (have to sign out of app and sign back in to update) - pass in a param in the useEffect?
 * Feedback from the team
 * Deployment
 * Testing and more Debugging